-4. Broadcast your message through your status bar.
+4. Broadcast your message through your status updates.
 Share articles and best practices.
 Looking for employees?
 Ask for referrals in your status.
 Use it to promote recent news about your cause.
 It can even be tied directly to your Twitter account so tweets are broadcast to your LinkedIn profile as well.

 5. Engage through polls.
 Polls are a great way to get people involved.
 Create a poll, and send it out to your network.
 Encourage your network to share with people they know on LinkedIn.
 You will also get instant analytics.

 6. Find the perfect board member, major donor or volunteer.
 By using our advanced search, you can narrow down your results through criteria such as keywords, location, or industry.
 This will allow you to find more relevant candidates.
 Searches can be saved and new people will be added automatically.

 7. Join groups to gain knowledge and influence.
 Join industry groups that relate not only to your cause, but also groups such as professional fundraisers.
 You can use these groups to seek volunteers or board members.
 You can also use it for internal communications.
 If you are in a group with somebody, you can send that person a message even if you aren't connected with them.

 8. Use LinkedIn Board Connect to find high quality professionals to join your board.
 This tool helps nonprofit leaders find professionals with the right skills, experience and social capital to help them be successful.